-(1) A child is a reasonable candidate for foster care if:

-- (a) Child resides in a home where a safety plan is implemented; - (b) Child is at serious or imminent risk of removal (as defined in 2) below);

-(c) Reasonable efforts to prevent the removal are being made by providing safety management services as part of a safety plan that include services necessary to prevent removal; and,

-(d) If it becomes necessary to remove the child from the home, the child is expected to be placed in foster care.

-(2) A child is at serious or imminent risk of removal if:

-(a) The Family Functioning Assessment (FFA) determines that a child is unsafe due to impending danger and a safety plan is developed to control the danger threats.
+- (1) A child is a reasonable candidate for foster care if: - (a) Child resides in a home where a safety plan is implemented; - (b) Child is at serious or imminent risk of removal (as defined in 2) below); - (c) Reasonable efforts to prevent the removal are being made by providing safety management services as part of a safety plan that include services necessary to prevent removal; and, - (d) If it becomes necessary to remove the child from the home, the child is expected to be placed in foster care. - (2) A child is at serious or imminent risk of removal if: - (a) The Family Functioning Assessment (FFA) determines that a child is unsafe due to impending danger and a safety plan is developed to control the danger threats.
 The safety plan must specifically document the safety action(s) and services being provided and monitored to control the danger threat(s).
-Refer to CFOP 170-7, Develop and Manage Safety Plans, for developing and managing safety plans for unsafe children.

-(b) The child was reunified with a parent or legal guardian and the Department/lead agency continues to provide safety management services as a part of a safety plan that includes services necessary to prevent removal and re-entry into foster care.

-(3) Concurrently, the child welfare worker will develop or amend the case plan to support the parent's longer-term efforts to develop sufficient protective capacities, reducing the level of control and intrusiveness of the safety plan until it is no longer required to ensure a child's safety.
+Refer to CFOP 170-7, Develop and Manage Safety Plans, for developing and managing safety plans for unsafe children. - (b) The child was reunified with a parent or legal guardian and the department/Community-Based Care Lead Agency (CBC) continues to provide safety management services as a part of a safety plan that includes services necessary to prevent removal and re-entry into foster care. - (3) Concurrently, the child welfare worker will develop or amend the case plan to support the parent's longer-term efforts to develop sufficient protective capacities, reducing the level of control and intrusiveness of the safety plan until it is no longer required to ensure a child's safety.
 The case plan must identify services, strategies, and supports to assist the parent or guardian and family to achieve the desired behaviors identified in the case plan in order to prevent removal of the child and to reunify the family.
 The services must meet the specific needs of the family to prevent removal of the child.
-If these services are not effective, emergency removal of the child will be necessary.

-c.
-A child is not a candidate for foster care if:

-(1) He or she is not in an open investigation or case management case;

-(2) Family is referred for family support services and has no active involvement with the Department or lead agency; or, a.
-The following activities must be conducted and documented accordingly:

-(3) Child is already in foster care.
+If these services are not effective, emergency removal of the child will be necessary. - c.
+A child is not a candidate for foster care if: - (1) He/she is not in an open investigation or case management case; - (2) Family is referred for family support services and has no active involvement with the department or CBC; or, - (3) Child is already in foster care.

+October 30, 2020 CFOP 170-15